Back to Blog

 The Bottom Line

 New shoes don't cause injuries — abrupt transitions do.
 Give your body the time it needs to adapt to any meaningful change in footwear, keep your old shoes in rotation during the transition, and listen to the feedback your body gives you along the way.
-A 2–4 week transition investment up front can save months of recovery time down the road.
+A gradual transition up front can save months of recovery time down the road.

 Looking for your next pair?
 Use our shoe database to compare drop heights, cushion levels, and categories to find a shoe that works with where you're starting from.